-Mine action contracts should also have provisions for termination.
+Mine action contracts should include provision in regard to termination.
 The parties may agree in a contract that it can be terminated in a particular way, such as one party giving the other party written notice that the contract is terminated.
-The period for such notice is normally outlined in the contract document.
-It is typically a minimum of thirty days notice and in many instances it is sixty or ninety days.
+The period for such notice is normally outlined in the contract.
+It is typically a minimum of 30 days notice, or in many instances it is 60 or 90 days.

-One of the reasons for terminating a contract is breach of contract.
-Examples of fundamental breaches of a contract can include, but are not limited to the following:
+One of the reasons for terminating a contract is a breach of contract.
+Examples of this, that may justify an early termination can include, but are not limited to, the following:

-- > if the contractor stops work and the stoppage has not been accepted by the contracting agency - > if the contractor fails to deploy the capacity or elements of the capacity outlined in the contract - > if the contractor does not adhere to the SOW
+- > if the contractor stops work without justification and the stoppage has not been accepted by the contracting authority - > if the contractor fails to deploy the capacity or elements of the capacity outlined in the contract - > if the contractor does not adhere to the SOW - > if the contracting authority or the contractor becomes bankrupt or goes into liquidation - > if the contracting authority fails to make payments as stipulated in the contract - > if the contractor or contracting authority has engaged in corrupt or fraudulent practices - > if the contractor cannot perform its obligations under the contract

-- if the contracting agency or the contractor is made bankrupt or goes into liquidation - if the contracting agency fails to make payments as stipulated in the contract - > if the contractor or contracting agency has engaged in corrupt or fraudulent practices - > if there is force majeure and the contractor cannot perform its obligations under the contract
+Unless the termination is due to breach of contract by the contractor, the contracting authority is usually obligated to reimburse the contractor for reasonable costs and expenses that were properly incurred, in accordance with the contract up to the date that written notice of termination was received by the contractor.

-Unless the termination is due to breach of contract by the contractor, the contracting agency is obligated to reimburse the contractor for reasonable costs and expenses that were properly incurred in accordance with the contract up to the date that written notice of termination was received by the contractor.
-Reasonable costs also include forward commitments that the contractor cannot cancel or mitigate such as amounts owing under employment contracts and rental agreements, etc. The contractor is also entitled to receive funds for the orderly termination of the services, including return travel of the contractor's personnel and return shipment of their personal effects and of the contractor's equipment.
+Reasonable costs also include forward commitments that the contractor cannot cancel or mitigate, such as amounts owing under employment contracts and rental agreements, etc. The contractor is also entitled to receive funds for the orderly termination of the services, including return travel of the contractor's personnel and return shipment of their personal effects and of the contractor's equipment.